29 BIG Gift Ideas: From Celeb Cameos To Custom Pet Portraits

 A Weekend Away

-When it comes to giving an experience over a thing, travel takes the unforgettable cake — and, it's a big gift idea that's taken on even bigger significance in the post-COVID world.
-Since it's likely been a bit since your loved one set foot outside their neighborhood, the opportunity to take in some new sights will be an invaluable one.
-If you won't be traveling alongside your giftee, you can still foot the bill for their stay away with a gift card to a booking website or make sure they’re well-equipped to hit the ground running with a compact duffel that’s guaranteed to fit into any overhead bin.
+When it comes to giving an experience over a thing, travel takes the unforgettable cake — and it also happens to be a big gift idea that's taken on even bigger significance in the post-COVID world.
+It's likely been a moment since your loved one set foot outside their neighbourhood, so we're willing to guess that giving the opportunity to venture out will be an invaluable one this year.
+If you won't be travelling alongside your chosen giftee, you can still foot the bill for their stay away with a gift card to a booking website or ensure they’re well-equipped on the packing front with a brand-spanking-new weekender bag that boasts bestselling status.

 Advertisement